 Penny is recognised in the Australian Financial Review’s ‘Best Lawyers in Australia’ 2021 for her expertise in Alternative Dispute Resolution.

-- a member of the Law Institute of Victoria,
+- a member of the Law Institute of Victoria; and

-- an associate member of ARITA (Australian Restructuring Insolvency & Turnaround Association), and
+- an associate member of ARITA (Australian Restructuring Insolvency & Turnaround Association).

-Penny was also a former board member of the Victorian Emergency Services Telecommunications Authority (000 service) from 2005 to 2013.
+Penny was also a former board member of the Victorian Emergency Services Telecommunications Authority (000 service) from 2005 to 2013 and is on the board of Equine Pathways Australia Ltd, a charity focused on providing access to equestrian activities to people with a disability.

-She has an LLB with Honours from the University of Melbourne, an LLM from the Osgoode Hall Law School, York University, Ontario Canada, and was a Rotary Foundation Post Graduate Scholar.
+She has an LLB with Honours and a Bachelor of Science degree from the University of Melbourne, an LLM from the Osgoode Hall Law School, York University, Ontario Canada, and was a Rotary Foundation Post Graduate Scholar.

 |2016||Keypoint Law | Consulting Principal|